 Every policy is different, but the following are normally covered, with a few caveats.

-Dying of old age, cancer, or a heart attack are some leading examples of causes.
-To safeguard that life insurance coverage comes through, the policy will likely need to be active until death.
+Old age, cancer, and heart attack are some common causes of a natural death.
+To ensure that life insurance coverage comes through, the policy will likely need to be active until death.

-Unintended deaths from injuries or a drug overdose can qualify for life insurance coverage.
+Unintended death from injuries or a drug overdose can qualify for life insurance coverage.
 One possible exception is if an accident occurs while the insured individual is committing a felony.

 If a policyholder’s death is ruled a suicide, the death will most likely qualify for life insurance payouts.
 The one caveat is that life insurance companies may include a clause exempting payment if the policyholder commits suicide during the first two years the insurance is in effect.

-Insurance companies may choose to exclude certain types of death from coverage based on risky behavior or professions that include dangerous activities, such as flying a private plane or professional drag racing.
+Insurance companies may choose to exclude certain types of death from coverage based on risky behavior or professions that involve dangerous activities, such as flying a private plane or professional drag racing.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.